 So, at a conscious level, when caregivers fail to fulfill their responsibility towards the child, the child is left to believe that the fault resides in him/her and reasons out to himself about the lack of consistent availability of good parenting – he/she assumes that he/she isn’t worth the care and nurturance.

-They remain so stressed, scared and constricted before their emotionally inconsistent parents that they are left with no other choice but blame themselves for every disagreement between their parents, for the emotional and physical neglect inflicted by them.
+They remain so stressed, scared, and constricted before their emotionally inconsistent parents that they are left with no other choice but to blame themselves for every disagreement between their parents, for the emotional and physical neglect inflicted by them.
 Because these children are simply unable to play an adult role and take care of their parents, they often feel inadequate and guilty (1)